qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    Fixed length segment

-in the canvas the clicked point is surrounded by a circle that has as radius the value entered in the distance box.
+in the canvas the clicked point is surrounded by a circle whose radius is the value entered in the distance box.

 Finally you can also choose the angle of the segment.
-As the steps before described, just click on the *a* box (keyboard shortcut :kbd:`a`) and type the angle you want:
+As the steps before described, just click on the *a* box (keyboard shortcut :kbd:`a`) and type the angle you want.
+In this way the segment will follow the desired angle:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_angle.png
    :align: center

    Fixed angle segment

-in this way the segment will follow the desired angle.

 Relative angular coordinates digitizing